Jamal Bhuyan: Personal life

 On 18 May 2019, he was invited to the La Liga studio for a live commentary along with Joe Morrison and John Burridge.
-The match was between the Real Valladolid and the Valencia CF. He was also the commentator for the match between the SD Eibar and the FC Barcelona.
+The match was between Real Valladolid and Valencia CF. He was also the commentator for the match between SD Eibar and FC Barcelona.

-On 5 January 2020, Jamal Bhuyan got married. the wedding ceremony took place in his birthplace, Copenhagen, Denmark.
+On 5 January 2020, Bhuyan got married. the wedding ceremony took place in his birthplace, Copenhagen, Denmark.